N00240212JodieKane/AdvancedWebDevJodie/2025-Movie-App/README.md

 MovieController fixing anything or adding into the main Controller of the project. / README.md adding the first summary of what happened that week. /

+Any erors that popped up: Helped From Stackoverflow or chatgpt

 ## First Week 29-09-25 --> 05-10-25

 First was creating my ERD Diagram on what my first CA1 will be about.
 Through Tough Decision I first went with a Nintendo games Diagram however though lots of many to